-If the node represents a computer, clicking the [Setup] button displays the mLAN Driver Setup window (see the Installation Guide).
+If the node represents a computer, clicking the [Setup] button displays the mLAN Driver Setup window (refer to "Changing settings after installation" in the installation Guide).

-If the node represents an mLAN device, clicking the [Setup] button displays the mLAN Control Panel window (see the Installation Guide).
+If the node represents an mLAN device, clicking the [Setup] button displays the mLAN Control Panel window (refer to "Setting up from the mLAN Auto Connector" in the Installation Guide).